Living Positive Victoria puts the safety and wellbeing of our members, clients, volunteers and staff first.

 - Volunteer recruitment is continuing on a one-on-one basis.

-Coventry House is currently closed to the public but our staff are available by email as normal.
+Coventry House is currently open by appointment but our staff are available by email as normal.
 We will all continue to do our best to support the positive community during this trying time.
 Please feel free to contact your program coordinator with any questions or concerns.
 General enquiries may be directed to email@example.com

 Looking after yourself and others